48 Hours in Chicago: Things to Do in Chicago

 Magnificent Mile

-If you like to shop, you have to check out the Magnificent Mile.
+If you like to shop, check out the Magnificent Mile.
 It’s a stretch of shopping on N Michigan Avenue.
 There are 460 retailers on the Mag Mile.
-They also have three malls in the area as well.
+They have three malls in the area as well.
 They are The Shops at North Bridge, Water Tower Place, and 900 North Michigan Shops.
 There are also stores such as Levi’s and Niketown Chicago.
 You can also visit landmarks such as The Wrigley Building.

 Three Dots and a Dash